RishiNandha/RishiNandha.github.io/README.md

 - [Blog  Post - "Leading a Student Club [Part 1]: What Makes or Breaks a Team"](https://rishinandha.github.io/blog/leading-a-student-club-pt1/)
 - [Blog Post - "Full Duplex Research at IIT Madras](https://rishinandha.github.io/blog/full-duplex/)

-## License
+## Template License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-You are free to use, modify, and distribute this code for personal or commercial purposes, provided that proper credit is given.
+This project’s source code is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+You are permitted to use, modify, and distribute the code, including for commercial purposes, provided that proper attribution is given.

+Copyright © 2026 Rishi Nandha Vanchinathan

+## Content License

+Unless otherwise stated, all original content in this repository, including blog posts, written articles, and other published material, is proprietary and is not released under the code license above.

+No part of this content may be reproduced, redistributed, or republished without prior written permission.

-© 2026 Rishi Nandha Vanchinathan
+Copyright © 2026 Rishi Nandha Vanchinathan